CLAT NLU Preference List 2025 - NLUs Ranking, Placement, How to Select NLUs

 NLU Preferences as per CLAT 2025 Marks and Ranks

-The table given below provides the list of top NLUs that can submit as part of their CLAT 2025 NLU preference list depending on the scores and ranks obtained in the exam.
+The table given below provides the list of top NLUs that can be submitted as part of their CLAT 2025 NLU preference list, depending on the scores and ranks obtained in the exam.

 CLAT Score and Top NLUs